 Greenlight for GIGN

 In the late afternoon of December 26, 1994, at 1645 hours, the terrorist got impatient.
 They opened one of the plane doors and started shooting at the control tower.
-Fearing the terrorists would kill more hostages, the GIGN was given the green light.
+The GIGN was given the green light, fearing the terrorists would kill more hostages.

 At 1717 hours, three eight-man teams went into action.
-Using three mobile ramps, they approached the aircraft but were spotted by the terrorist who opened fire.
-The first team went through the front door, and the first six operators that went into the aircraft were injured.
+They approached the aircraft using three mobile ramps but spotted the terrorist who opened fire.
+The first team went through the front door, and the first six operators that went into the plane were injured.
 The other two teams went into the aircraft through the aircraft’s rear doors.
-The heavy firefight occurred, but after only 90 seconds, the first hostages were evacuated alongside the wounded operators.
+A heavy firefight occurred, but after only 90 seconds, the first hostages were evacuated alongside the wounded operators.
 The remaining terrorists retreated to the cockpit, where they were pinned down.

-The GIGN could storm the cockpit but didn’t dare since the terrorists still had the pilot and a steward with them.
+The GIGN could storm the cockpit but didn’t dare since the terrorists still had the pilot and a steward.
 The co-pilot had jumped out one of the cockpit windows when the attack had started.

 The two terrorists continued to exchange fire.
-A GIGN operator threw a flash-bang grenade through a cockpit window, but the grenade didn’t have much effect on the terrorists.
-During the standoff with the terrorists in the cockpit, and almost four minutes from the beginning of the action, all the hostages were evacuated except for the pilot and the steward who were still in the cockpit.
+A GIGN operator threw a flash-bang grenade through a cockpit window, but the grenade didn’t affect the terrorists.
+During the standoff with the terrorists in the cockpit, and almost four minutes from the beginning of the action, all the hostages were evacuated except for the pilot and the steward, who were still in the cockpit.

-The part of the GIGN raid during the operation of the overtaking hijacked Air France flight 8969 was directly broadcasted on national TV.
+The part of the GIGN raid during the overtaking of hijacked Air France flight 8969 was directly broadcasted on national TV.
 Millions had the opportunity to watch how the GIGN ended this hostage crisis.

-A 17-minute long attack had ended successfully.
+A 17-minute-long attack had ended successfully.
 Over 1500 rounds had been fired, while four hijackers were killed.
-In total, three passengers were executed while the 173 people were saved.
+In total, three passengers were executed, while 173 people were saved.
 As a result of the damage to the aircraft, the A300 was written off.
 The crew of the A300 and the GIGN forces received high national honors.